GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex5_.md

 #### Wrap up:
 - Take some time at the end to wrap up and that several people present their result map
-- Discuss Benefits of showing results as a heatmap and think about further thematic areas where this could be useful
+- Discuss Benefits of showi
+- Refer to other chapters of the Trainings Platform and how users can benefit from it
 - Time to for Open questions.

 ## Step-by step introduction for participants